A1C to Average Glucose Converter

 Time Left 1:30

 Keep the glowing trace inside the comfort band.
-Drag or tap to nudge insulin support, use W/S or arrow keys to fine-tune, and press Space to pause.
+Drag or tap to nudge the line, use W/S or arrow keys to fine-tune, and press Space to pause.